crnicholson/StratoSoar-MK2/README.md

-### NOTE: This is a work in progress, and I warn you if you use my code or anything else here, stuff could go wrong.
+### Note: This is a work in progress, and I warn you if you use my code or anything else here, stuff could go wrong.
 That being said, I hope you find some use out of this.

-### SECOND NOTE: I'm a teen, not an aeronautical engineer, so please don't my rudimentary plane designs for granted.
-This project is more focused on the hardware and software side.

 # StratoSoar MK2
 StratoSoar is an autonomous glider dropped from a high-altitude balloon.
 This balloon is launched by NEWBS and NeSciTech, and my project is part of a larger project called StratoScience.
 StratoScience is a group of teens who work together to make interesting science and engineering projects that fly 80,000 feet up into the sky.